 Communicating with Bramble team members

-Any time there is a service disruption for team members, the CMOC should post details regarding the disruption and related issue(s) in #whats-happening-at-bramble, and cross-post in any related channels.
+Any time there is a service disruption for team members, the CMOC should post details regarding the disruption and related issue(s) in #incident-management, and cross-post in any related channels.
 It is important to identify if this is a production incident affecting brmbl.io or a service used by the organization.

 Incident response channel on Slack